-You can make an appointment online, or by calling 020 8489 2605 to register your baby as soon as he or she has been born.
+You can make an appointment online to register your baby as soon as he or she has been born.

 You only have 42 days to register the birth.
 Please book an appointment as soon as your baby has been born to ensure you register the birth in time.

 Please note: Birth registration appointments are not available at weekends.
 If your first choice of date is not available the online booking system will offer you the next available date.
 Please take care to book the correct date.

 Babies must be registered within 42 days by the borough where the baby was born.
 Details of the main hospitals where babies born to people living in Haringey are shown below:

 |North Middlesex or Chase Farm||Enfield (external link)||020 8379 8501|

 |University College or Royal Free||Camden (external link)||020 7974 1900|

 If your baby was born in Haringey please call us on 020 8489 2605 to make an appointment to see us at Haringey Civic Centre.
 We will aim to offer you an appointment the same week that you call us.